CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 After the patch is applied, you can then build the llvm code.
 Unfortunately, it seems that clang itself cannot correctly compile the llvm code on Windows (gives some sort of relocation error).
-Luckyly, MinGW-w64 can be used instead to compile the code.
+Luckily, MinGW-w64 can be used instead to compile the code.

 The first step to build the code is to run CMake to generate the makefile.
 On